leftthomas/ESPCN/README.md

 **Upscale Factor = 3**

-Epochs with batch size of 64 takes ~30 seconds on a NVIDIA GeForce GTX TITAN X GPU.
+Epochs with batch size of 64 takes ~30 seconds on a NVIDIA GeForce TITAN X GPU.

 > Loss/PSNR graphs